-CARAS (The Council for Awards of Royal Agricultural Societies) exists to administer the scheme originating in 1970 whereby outstanding contributions to UK agricultural and rural progress are recognised by awards.
+CARAS (The Council for Awards of Royal Agricultural Societies) exists to administer the scheme originating in 1970 whereby outstanding contributions by an individual to UK agricultural and rural progress is recognised by awards.

-There are two categories – initially Associateship (ARAgS) and then the senior award is Fellowship (FRAgS).
+There are two categories – initially Associateship (ARAgS) and the senior award is Fellowship (FRAgS).

-Fellowship (FRAgS) awards are not automatic but follow continued outstanding contributions of Associates to UK agricultural progress and are supported by citations made to Council who determine their outcome and award FRAgS.
+Enhancement to Fellowship (FRAgS) awards are not automatic but follow evidence of continued outstanding contributions of Associates to UK agricultural progress supported by citations made to Council who determine their outcome and award FRAgS.
 In very exceptional circumstances, direct election to Fellowship (FRAgS) is made by Council.

-Members then comprise a fellowship of outstanding agriculturalists that is UK wide.
+This Members organisation comprises a fellowship of outstanding agriculturalists that is UK wide.
 We do not have the capacity to recognise and make awards for contributions to agricultural progress outside the UK.